 A pharmacy or food store/pharmacy combination vendor shall provide special formulas and medical foods within 48 hours, excluding weekends and holidays, when requested by a participant or the Program.
-Be sure all pharmacy staff are aware of this requirement.

 The eWIC card cannot be charged until the participant receives their special order.